 The energy savings provided by window film is based on the amount of visible and infrared light absorbed or reflected by the film.
-While ultraviolet (UV) light also contributes to heat gain, it is generally omitted from comparisons because most window films reject 99% of UV light.
+While ultraviolet (UV) light also contributes to heat gain, it is generally omitted from comparisons because most window films reject over 99% of UV light.

 The principle is easy to understand: the more visible and infrared light that a film rejects, the more you reduce your energy costs.
 The maximum performance that modern window films are able to achieve is around 80% heat reduction.
 These films have a mirror-like reflective exterior and are generally only used in commercial applications, or for skylights.